martin-galajda/ammm-project/README.md

 - using CPLEX studio to solve "mixed integer program"
 - using heuristics (specifically GRASP with local search)

-We compare results from both approaches and concludee that even though heuristics do not converge to global optimum, they are significantly faster than CPLEX studio for bigger problem instances (more packages / trucks).
+We compare results from both approaches and conclude that even though heuristics do not converge to global optimum, they are significantly faster than CPLEX studio for bigger problem instances (more packages / trucks).